MartinDuyTat/DPhil-Confirmation-of-Status-Report/README.md

 This repository contains the material for my Confirmation of Status report.

 ## To do list:
-* Write thesis outline
+* Write thesis outline DONE
-* Write outline for report
+* Write outline for report DONE
 * Write report